geospatial-roman/LiDAR_CraterDetection/README.md

 5. Region growing to extract full crater

-6. Filtering for unsuitable segments
+6. Filtering for unsuitable segments.
 This filter allows to filter for concave, round, crater-shaped segments.
 As seen below, by calculating a surface plane, the craters can be distinguished from convex hills and forms.

     ![Alt text](/plane_in_points.PNG?raw=true "Optional Title")